LorenYan98/LY.github.io/_pages/cv.md

 * **2021.01 – present**
    **Arup** (Toronto, ON, Canada) **Structural engineer intern**,
    * Responsible for the calculation reports, review of drawings, method statements related to the Firehall project (Toronto)
-   * Collaborated with colleagues in Arup London office in the Whiteboard Project (Dublin), performed a detailed design report for steel beams at School Macroom based on the EuroCode.
+   * Collaborated with colleagues in Arup London office in the Whiteboard Project (Dublin), performed detailed calculations and made a full design report for steel beams at School Macroom based on the EuroCode.
    * Contributed to the design software ‘DesignCheck2’, applied my coding skills with C# via Visual Studio Code to create [a comprehensive check for a W-section element](https://lorenyan98.github.io/LY.github.io/portfolio/2021-03-08-designcheck/) in accordance with Canadian Code CSA S16-14.